DOP1B: Endoplasmic reticulum and golgi transport

 Dop1, an ortholog of DOP1B, in S. cerevisiae was found to play an essential role in membrane organization.
 It was found that it forms a complex with another protein, Mon2, which recruits the pool of Dop1 from the Golgi.
 In a Mon2 knockout model, Dop1 was mislocalized, and in turn resulted in defective cycling between endosomes and the Golgi.
 In a Dop1 knockout model, severe defects in the endoplasmic reticulum organization.
 This Dop1 and Mon2 complex was also linked to traffic in the endocytic pathway.

 Clinical significance

 Cognition

 DOP1B has been identified as a CNV region in Alzheimer's disease subjects, and its triplication has been tied to various phenotypic aspects of Down Syndrome.

 Down syndrome

 DOP1B has been associated with the Down Syndrome phenotype.
 When DOP1B was overexpressed in mice, abnormal lamination patterns of cortical cells was observed, as well as altered cortical, hippocampal, and cerebellar cells, regions that play key roles in memory and learning.
-These changes are similar to those observed in Down Syndrome patients.
+These changes are similar to those observed in patients with Down syndrome.
 It is because of this that C21orf15 is now being studied as a new candidate gene for the intellectual disability phenotype in Down Syndrome.